-Accreditation standards Used to assess whether a unit/subject or program of study, and the education provider that provides the unit/subject or program provide people who complete the unit/subject or program with the knowledge, skills and other professional attributes needed to safely and competently practice as a podiatrist in Australia.
-Assessment matrix A technical component of assessment; it is a document that demonstrates the link between learning outcomes and assessment tasks.
+Accreditation standards Assessment matrix Used to assess whether a unit/subject or program of study, and the education provider that provides the unit/subject or program provide people who complete the unit/subject or program with the knowledge, skills and other professional attributes needed to safely and competently practice as a podiatrist in Australia.
+A technical component of assessment; it is a document that demonstrates the link between learning outcomes and assessment tasks.
 Note: the terms assessment blueprint or summary and assessment sampling framework are also in use by education providers.
-16 Assessment moderation Quality assurance, control processes and activities such as peer review that aim to assure: consistency or comparability, appropriateness, and fairness of assessment judgments; and the validity and reliability of assessment tasks, criteria and standards.
-Moderation of assessment processes establishes comparability of standards of student performance across, for example, different assessors, locations, units/subjects, education providers and/or programs of study.
-17 Assessment team An expert team, assembled by the Accreditation Committee, whose primary function is the analysis and evaluation of the podiatry unit/subject or program against the accreditation standards.
+23 Assessment team An expert team, assembled by the Accreditation Committee, whose primary function is the analysis and evaluation of the podiatry unit/subject or program against the accreditation standards.
 Cultural competence A set of congruent behaviours, attitudes, and policies that come together in a system, agency, or amongst professionals and allows that system, agency, or those professionals to work effectively in cross-cultural situations.
 The word culture is used because it implies the integrated pattern of human behaviour that includes thoughts, communications, actions, customs, beliefs, values, and institutions of a racial, ethnic, religious, or social group.
 The word competence is used because it implies having the capacity to function effectively.
-A culturally competent system of care acknowledges and incorporates - at all levels - the importance of culture, the assessment of crosscultural relations, vigilance towards the dynamics that result from cultural differences, the expansion of cultural knowledge, and the adaptation of services to meet culturally unique needs.
-18 Cultural safety This definition of cultural safety has been developed for the National Scheme and adopted by the National Health Leadership Forum.
-The
+A culturally competent system of care acknowledges and incorporates - at all levels - the importance of culture, the assessment of cross-cultural relations, vigilance towards the dynamics that result from cultural differences, the expansion of cultural knowledge, and the adaptation of services to meet culturally unique needs.
+24 Cultural safety This definition of cultural safety has been developed for the National Scheme and adopted by the National Health Leadership Forum.
+The Aboriginal and Torres Strait Islander Health Strategy Group developed this definition in partnership with a public consultation process.
+Cultural safety is determined by Aboriginal and Torres Strait Islander individuals, families and communities.
+Culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practising behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.
+To ensure culturally safe and respectful practice, health practitioners must:

-16 Medical Deans Australia and NZ (HWA project), Developing a national assessment blueprint for clinical competencies for the medical graduate (competencies project stage 3) final report, see www.medicaldeans.org.au/resources/reports/.
-Accessed 15
+23 Medical Deans Australia and NZ (HWA project), Developing a national assessment blueprint for clinical competencies for the medical graduate (competencies project stage 3) final report, see www.medicaldeans.org.au/resources/reports/.
+Accessed 15 January 2020.